 The R language is an open source environment for statistical computing and graphics.
 The R community has enjoyed significant growth, with more than 2 million users worldwide.
 A broad range of organizations have adopted the R language as a data science platform, including biotech, finance, research and high technology industries.
 The R language is often integrated into third-party analysis, visualization and reporting applications, and runs on a wide variety of computing platforms.

-The central mission of the R Consortium is to work with and provide support to the R Foundation and to the key organizations developing, maintaining, distributing and using R software through the identification, development and implementation of infrastructure projects.
-The mission of the R Consortium is formally defined in the R Consortium bylaws and the Infrastructure Steering Committee charter.
+The central mission of the R Consortium is to work with and provide support to the R Foundation and key organizations and groups developing, maintaining, distributing and using R software.
+Its activities and programs include:

 What is R?

 R is an open source language and environment for statistical computing and graphics.